leap-stc/leap-stc.github.io/_sources/guides/data_guide.md

 - Ingesting and transforming data into an ARCO copy on [](reference.infrastructure.buckets).
 - (Work in Progress): Creating a virtual zarr store from existing publically hosted legacy format data (e.g. netcdf)

-The endresult should feel indistingushable to the user (i.e. they just copy and paste a snippet and can immideatly get to work [](explanation.data-policies.access))
+The end result should feel indistingushable to the user (i.e. they just copy and paste a snippet and can immediately get to work [](explanation.data-policies.access))

 We have additional requirements for the data ingestion to make the process sustainable and scalable: